-- A list of equipment needed for the Al-Sadaqa Village and Cooperative and the Jordanian Women's Qualifying and Training Society in Udreh will be prepared and purchased.
-This equipment will be either shipped to Jordan or hand carried. - ✓ Work will continue on preparing designs that are most likely to sell in the US market - Work will continue on locating retail stores in the US that would be interested in selling the Bedouin products and establishing a cost effective shipping and distribution network. - ✓ Work will continue on refining the proposed website for the fiber arts products. - Establish two new field experiments at both the northern (Tal Rimah) and southern site (Ghrain).
+- Establish two new field experiments at both the northern (Tal Rimah) and southern site (Ghrain).
 One study will examine the efficacy of water harvesting with directing seeding of forage kochia and other species.
-The second study will evaluate broadcast seeding of forage kochia and arid -adapted perennial grasses in Jordanian rangelands and determine if prescribed use of livestock can facilitate establishment of seeded species. - ✓ Submit a proceedings paper describing the results of the forage variety evaluation study that was initiated in December 2007 to the International Farm Managers Association conference which will be presented during July 2009. - ✓ Submit a refereed scientific journal paper summarizing the results of the forage variety evaluation study initiated in December 2007 to International Society for Range Management journal, Rangeland Ecology and Management. - ✓ Complete the analysis of the data collected through the agricultural water use survey in the Al-Shamia area and publish the findings as Report Number 8.
+The second study will evaluate broadcast seeding of forage kochia and arid -adapted perennial grasses in Jordanian rangelands and determine if prescribed use of livestock can facilitate establishment of seeded species. - Submit a proceedings paper describing the results of the forage variety evaluation study that was initiated in December 2007 to the

+International Farm Managers Association conference.
+The paper was accepted and will be presented during July 2009.

+- Submit a refereed scientific journal paper summarizing the results of the forage variety evaluation study initiated in December 2007 to the Society for Range Management's international peer-reviewed scientific journal, Rangeland Ecology and Management. - ✓ Complete the analysis of the data collected through the agricultural water use survey in the Al-Shamia area and publish the findings as Report Number 8. - ✓ Libbin and Bailey will travel to Jordan June 23 through July 3, 2009.
+They will evaluate experiments planted in December 2007 and in January 2009 and will conduct public presentations of work progress at both the Tal Ramah and Ghrain (Al Muraygha) sites.
+During this visit, Libbin and Bailey will meet with BRDC, Royal Botanical Gardens, Al al-Bayt University, NCARE, and University of Jordan